openzfs/openzfs-docs/docs/Getting Started/Debian/Debian Buster Root on ZFS.rst

 the console.
 Performance is good, but LUKS sits underneath ZFS, so if multiple disks (mirror or raidz topologies) are used, the data has to be encrypted once per disk.

+ZFS native encryption encrypts the data and most metadata in the root pool.
+It does not encrypt dataset or snapshot names or properties.
+The boot pool is not encrypted at all, but it only contains the bootloader, kernel, and initrd.
+(Unless you put a password in ``/etc/fstab``, the initrd is unlikely to contain sensitive data.)
+The system cannot boot without the passphrase being entered at the console.
+Performance is good.
+As the encryption happens in ZFS, even if multiple disks (mirror or raidz topologies) are used, the data only has to be encrypted once.

 Step 1: Prepare The Install Environment
 ---------------------------------------